robomq/robomq.io/docs/STOMP.md

 * /topic -- SEND and SUBSCRIBE to transient and durable topics;
 * /temp-queue/ -- create temporary queues (in reply-to headers only).

-> See more explanation regarding this topic at <https://www.rabbitmq.com/stomp.html>
+> See more explanation regarding this topic at <a href="https://www.rabbitmq.com/stomp.html" target="_blank">https://www.rabbitmq.com/stomp.html</a>

 Thus, with STOMP, you can easily implement messaging clients in one-on-one, broadcast, routing key, routing filter or request-reply scenario by just specifying different types of destination.
 In the rest of this section, we are going to discuss how to switch among those scenarios with minimal change of code.
 Most times, it only needs to change one line.